Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       that add long-term value.
 This includes assuring the solidity of financial records, evaluating financial procedures and working to produce strategies that help our clients face the myriad challenges of business planning and execution.
-These services include but are not limited to:

-      * Audits, reviews, and compilations

-      * Entity selection and restructuring

-      * Accounting software selection, implementation, and support

-      * Business valuations

-      * Financial projections and forecasts

-      * Debt and finances advising

-      * Mergers and acquisitions

-      * Transaction structuring and negotiations

-      * Business succession
+      Services we provide include (but are not limited to): audits, entity selection and restructuring, accounting and bookkeeping practices, business valuations, succession planning, and mergers and acquisitions.
   - title: Estate and Trust Planning
     summary: Build financial security for your loved ones.
     body: Effective estate and trust planning can ensure financial security for